 You are probably more familiar with sweet fruit compotes, which are made simply by cooking fruits until they are softened and their natural sugars turn into a light syrup.

-How to make this cherry tomato and leek compote
+How to make this tomato compote breakfast bowl

-The first step is to make sure you clean the leek very carefully.
-The dirt finds its way inside the layers of the veggie, so simply rinsing it under water might not be enough.
+The first step is to make sure you clean the leeks very carefully.
+The dirt finds its way inside the layers of this veggie, so simply rinsing it under water might not be enough.

 Simply chop the leeks, then soak it in a bowl filled with cold water.
 Move the pieces around using your hands making sure you dislodge all the dirt.
 Then, drain in a colander and dry with a clean towel.

 First goes the leek, then the spices.
 When the veggie is softened, add the cherry tomatoes.
 I like keeping the tomatoes whole so they hold on their shape a little more during cooking.
-Finally, the spinach is added just to wilt it.
+Finally, add the spinach just to wilt it.
 This whole process should take about 15 minutes.

 It's a good time to cook the quinoa while making the compote so everything is ready at the same time.

-Turn this savory breakfast quinoa bowl into a delicious lunch
+Turn this savory breakfast quinoa bowl into a lunch

 The savory nature of this bowl also makes it a perfect lunch.
 Bring the leftovers to work the day after, but don't forget to warm up the quinoa and tomato compote together before adding the avocado.
 This bowl is packed with protein (thanks to the quinoa) and good fats (oh hello avocado), so you will be sure to get the energy you need to be productive all afternoon!

-This recipe is a very customizable meal.
+This recipe is so easy to customize.
 You can keep it really simple or go bananas and pack it with more goodness.

 - Make it Mexican style with a hint of chili powder and cumin powder while cooking the compote.

-- Swap the spinach and try kale, collard greens or mustard greens.
+- Use other leafy greens like kale, collard greens or mustard greens.

-I hope you will love this vegan savory breakfast bowl as much as I do!
-If you try it, please leave a comment below and rate the recipe to let me know how it was.
+I hope you will love this savory breakfast bowl as much as we do!
+If you try it, please leave a comment below and rate the recipe to let us know how it was.
 Your feedback is so helpful!

 To make the tomato compote